 Geofarmer is an application that facilitates the collection of information and can also reduce costs and time in the field.

-In April 2018, within the framework of the development of Climate-Smart Villages (CSVs) in Olopa (Guatemala) and Santa Rita (Honduras), the partnership between the Tropical Agronomic Center for Research and Teaching (CATIE) and the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), enabled monitoring of Sustainable Climate Adapted Agriculture (ASAC) practices using the Geofarmer application.
+In April 2018, within the framework of the development of Climate-Smart Villages (CSVs) in Olopa (Guatemala) and Santa Rita (Honduras), the partnership between the Tropical Agronomic Center for Research and Teaching (CATIE) and the CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS), with the support of the International Development Research Center (IDRC), enabled monitoring of Sustainable Climate Adapted Agriculture (ASAC) practices using the Geofarmer application.

 Geofarmer is an application that "facilitates the recollection of information in a participatory and interactive way in the community based on structured and transparent communication between groups of experts, as producers, extension agents and scientific researchers."
 The tool can also reduce costs and time in the gathering of information in the field, while enabling the evaluation of adoption of adaptation practices by families.